 In a corner of the original walled kitchen garden of exceptional Cadhay (G100, tours on Fridays), 50 yards away, are the former Stables and Coach House.
 They have been finely converted with flair and thought into two good cottages, both well done and good quality throughout; each with its own small patio and grassy area (table/chairs) overlooking the walled garden.
 Inside the walled garden are 20 beautifully kept allotments, fruit trees and a fascinating greenhouse, tended by the resident gardener, one of the friendliest and most knowledgeable you can meet.
 Between 26 May and 2 June, and over August Bank Holiday weekend, a church fête and the Nat.
 Garden Scheme are held at Cadhay, when a section of the kitchen garden is roped off for your privacy.
 The original farm buildings are close by.
 Spring water.
 Professional catering available.
 Good walking from the front door.
 Exceptional for garden and country lovers. ...
 The Coach House (see arrow 1) is light, spacious, with beams upstairs, good furniture, some excellent antiques, interesting paintings, bright rugs.
 Hall - originally the tack room with pine panelling and saddle racks - to big, bright living room with floor-to-ceiling windows, woodburner (logs included), Persian rugs, TV/DVD.
-Spacious fitted kitchen/dining room (dishwasher, washing machine, tumble drier, microwave, freezer, larder fridge) with tiled floor and door to the big working greenhouse through which is access to your garden (barbecue).
+Spacious fitted kitchen/dining room (dishwasher, washing machine, tumble drier, microwave, freezer, larder fridge, electric cooker) with tiled floor and door to the big working greenhouse through which is access to your garden (barbecue).
 Loo.
 Upstairs (stairgates), three bedrooms – the large master double (6' zip-linked bed) with en suite bathroom (suite with separate shower); a pretty double (5' bed) with beams, en suite bathroom (suite plus hand-shower) and limited clothes-hanging space, and a twin with beams and en suite bathroom (suite with separate shower).

 |Size||Sleeps up to 6, 3 bedrooms|